f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 Per default the connection information is not mirrored to the standby BIG-IP.
 This has to be done for each Virtual server.
 This allows customers to decide which Virtual IP to mirror and which not.

-performance Impact of connection mirroring
+Performance Impact of connection mirroring
 ++++++++++++++++++++++++++++++++++++++++++

 Enabling connection mirroring can have a performance impact in terms of higher CPU load.